jlam55555/personal-old/about.md

 permalink: /about/
 ---

-This is a simple blog that I have made.
+This is a simple list of web projects I have made.
 If you happened to stumble here by looking at one of my GitHub Pages projects, here are some more for inspiration:

 ### Major Productions

+- [**Safe Rides of Redding and Easton** (SRRE)](https://safe-rides-redding-easton.herokuapp.com) &middot; A mobile web-app for the Safe Rides program in the ER9 region for high schoolers.
 - [**RingTune**](/ringtune-website) &middot; Make music based on statistics of pleasing chord progressions.
 "The type prediction for music."
 Fancy graphics too.
 Won third place at LIHacks.
 Much JS involved, plus assets courtesy of [@all88keys](https://www.github.com/all88keys).
 - [**Nutmeg Bowl**](/nutmegbowl) &middot; An mockup of the [Nutmeg Bowl website](http://www.nutmegbowl.com/) as a proposed update to theirs.
 Currently pending.